History of Baku: Toponymy

-Nearly every street that brings to mind anything relating to the Soviet Union has been officially changed.
-More than 225 names of streets have been renamed since 1988; however, some people still use the old names.
+Most Soviet era street names have been replaced after the collapse of the Soviet Union.
+More than 225 streets have been renamed since 1988; however, some people still use the old names.
 Namely, the first street ever to be built outside the Inner City, originally called Nikolayevskaya after Nicolas I, was renamed to Parlaman Kuchesi, because the Parliament of Azerbaijan Democratic Republic held its meeting in a building located at that street, then during soviet era it became Kommunisticheskaya Ulitsa and now is called İstiqlaliyyet Kuchesi (Azeri: "independence").